radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/01-global-tuning.md

 ## Hardware Sizing

-As a first step when deploying RadiantOne, read the Hardware Sizing Guide.
+As a first step when deploying RadiantOne, read the [RadiantOne Hardware Sizing Guide](/documentation/hardware-sizing-guide/01-introduction).

 ## Linux Deployments